Translations Now Available - This entire website is now available in multiple languages. Select your preferred language from the menu below.

 Reducing CO2 Emissions by Promoting Off-Peak Charging

 The EVnSteven app is playing a role in reducing CO2 emissions by promoting off-peak overnight charging at inexpensive Level 1 (L1) outlets in apartments and condos.
 By encouraging EV owners to charge their vehicles during off-peak hours, typically overnight, the app helps reduce additional demand on base-load power.
+This is particularly important in regions where coal and gas power plants are the primary sources of electricity.
+Utilizing off-peak power ensures that the existing infrastructure is used more efficiently, thereby reducing the need for additional power generation from fossil fuels.

 Read More